Kathie and Cousin Mandy III

 ~ Francis Bacon, Sr.

-Kathie’s chest felt tight and looking over at her mom she could tell she had read her feelings and that look almost made Katie cry.
+Kathie’s chest felt tight and looking over at her mom she could tell she had read her feelings and that looks almost made Katie cry.
 She concentrated hard on the pumpkin pie she was eating and gathering all the crust on the prongs of her fork.
 Mandy was talking about her dad, Uncle Bob, to Kathie’s dad.
 They were laughing about the crazy things he did.
 Now the whole family was in on the conversation, everyone loving Uncle Bob so much.
 So did Kathie but she had let her emotions get the better of her.

 Kathie made it through the meal with no one but her mother guessing her feelings.
 As Mandy swept up the floor and cleaned the huge table Kathie helped her mom take scraps out to the dogs who were waiting anxiously for their part of the meal.